didiooi/UnconformityDetection/README.md

 ## Motivation
 * Manual interpretation is time-consuming
 * Auto-tracking is far from perfect and still requires human QC
-* The problem of improving our unconformity mapping is widespread for geologists and geophysicists in exploration.
+* The problem of improving unconformity mapping is widespread among geologists and geophysicists in exploration.

 ## Background
 Unconformity is the contact between discontinuous beds in the subsurface.
 It represents a break in the geologic record.
 Understanding unconformities locally, regionally, and globally is the basis of sequence stratigraphy.
 Importance of understanding unconformity include: